October 2024 Trail Night

 Check the website too! http://www.fomp.org

-The rest of the info you need: FOMP and USFS provide all the necessary tools.
-Volunteers should wear appropriate clothing for performing outdoor landscaping type of work.
-Volunteers should wear long pants and sturdy shoes and bring leather gloves, a hat, a personal water supply, eye protection, sunscreen, and bug repellent.
+FOMP provides all the necessary tools for the rest of your needed info.
+Volunteers should wear appropriate clothing for outdoor landscaping work, such as long pants and sturdy shoes.
+They should also bring leather gloves, a hat, a personal water supply, eye protection, sunscreen, and bug repellent.
 We meet rain or shine unless there is lightning active in the area.

 We make every effort to accommodate volunteer preferences and abilities at each event.
 Generally, we perform water bar building or renovation, trail renovation, maintenance, trimming, etc. So, everything from trimming back scrub oak or digging lots of dirt to moving boulders.
 We assign duties based on interests and capabilities.
-Kids are welcome to join their parents; however, we do ask that you evaluate whether this is an appropriate activity for your child or not.
+Kids are welcome to join their parents; however, we ask that you evaluate whether this is an appropriate activity for your child.

 All participants will need to sign a waiver before beginning any trail work.